 Getting Help in an Emergency

-When your child or teen is experiencing a mental health crisis, it is frightening for everyone in your family.
+When your child or teen is experiencing a mental health or substance use crisis, it is frightening for everyone in your family.

 What is an Emergency?